 Prior to construction of the WAC Bennett Dam, the West Moberly First Nation were able to sustainably harvest caribou from the Klinse-Za herd.
 But the enormous Williston Reservoir prevented historic east-west caribou migrations, leading to a population collapse and ending the hunt in the 1970s.
 With recent increases in oil and gas development on the land, caribou numbers have further declined to where, in a last ditch effort to preserve their traditional food source, the West Moberly now support controversial government-sanctioned wolf culls.
 More of the same can be expected with Site C.

 In terms of aquatic life, BC Hydro claims to have learned from past mistakes.
-Thus its nifty, 100-year, $25.5 million “trap and haul” plan to aid fish blocked from reaching upstream spawning grounds by the Site C dam: the process involves capturing fish—including British Columbia bull trout and three additional at-risk species—in man-made fish-ladders, then driving them around the dam in trucks.
+In a story for environmental watchdog DeSmog Canada, journalist Sarah Cox outlines Hydro’s nifty, 100-year, $25.5 million “trap and haul” plan to aid fish blocked from reaching upstream spawning grounds by the Site C dam: the process involves capturing fish—including British Columbia bull trout and three additional at-risk species—in man-made fish-ladders, then driving them around the dam in trucks.

 On a positive note, fish that do make it up the ladder will ride in the best trucks 26 million tax dollars can buy; no word on whether they’ll get snacks and entertainment en route.